chris00walker/domain-model/DDD_Artefacts/docs/domain-knowledge/integrations/events.md

 This catalog documents all domain events across the Elias Food Imports domain model, following the [Ubiquitous Language](../ubiquitous-language/README.md) and [Architecture Decision Records](../adr/README.md).
 Events are the primary mechanism for communication between bounded contexts in our domain-driven architecture.

+> **Architecture Decision**: The design patterns and standards for these domain events are documented in [ADR-002: Domain Event Design Patterns](../adr/002-domain-event-design.md).

 ## Strategic Importance

 Domain events play a critical role in: